Z4k3n/metamask-wallet-connect/README.md

 # Connect metamask wallet to your project!

-With this simple code, we use a simple app made with react to connect our wallet adress and get the balance and address, simple but extremely useful for future projects or simple wallet implementations!
+With this simple code, we use a simple app made with react to connect our wallet through metamask and get both adress and balance, simple but extremely useful for future projects or simple wallet implementations!

 # Getting Started with Create React App